csluchen/harsanyinet/README.md

 ## How to use
 ### HarsanyiNet-CNN
-To train CIFAR-10 dataset easily, you can use the following code:
+To train CIFAR-10 dataset, you can use the following code:

 `
 python train.py